14sammie41/punk-match/README.md

 I will have 12 cards on show in the game, each of which has a back, with the same image on, just like a set of playing gards.
 Then on the other side of the cards there will be six images, each of which has an exact matching card.
 Then the player simply clicks to choose a card and then again for a second card.
 Once the player has picked two cards initially the game will work out if they match or not.
 If they match they will stay flipped over so the player knows.
 If they don't match they will flip back over to the back back side automatically and this will repeat until all cards are matched.
 Every time a match is found the 'pairs' score will go up.

+### Testing - Automated vs. Manual

+When deciding on testing manually or automatically I had not realised that I would need to add a section on my reasoning and the advantages and disadvantages for the assesment criteria.
+I have been consistently manually testing throughout the development of the page by having a live version of the page open on Chrome through VSCode and each change I have made I have tested.
+This means my automated testing through Jest was essentially null and void by the time I came to checking back on the assesment criteria.

+The advantage for me of having a live version and manually testing as I develop is that I can see what the user would see (pre deployment obviously) meaning my user interaction testing at the end of the project takes a lot less time.
+The disadvantage from a long term or bigger project stand point is that it takes significantly longer to correct issues once you have already written a full function instead of doing it step by step.
+If this project had been bigger I would be much more likely to use automated testing to speed the overall process up.

+The advantage of automated testing is always going to be the less physical clicking and checking of the whole page.
+On my page the biggest area I would have done automated testing on in hindsight is getting the 'flip' function to work.
+I had to spend a lot of time writing and re writing the whole function as I could not work out the error.
+As you can see this is not a small or simple function so therefore I realise I could have made my life a lot easier had i gone the automated route.

 ## Wireframe of the site on all screen sizes:

 I have sketched up the initial design in mobile, tablet and monitor sizes so that there is a baseline to work from.
 The bulk of the images will come from AI generation, so there will be no risk of plagiarism.
 I have also used icons as images for the cards - these have been attributed below.
 In complete honesty after completing the project I have gone back through this and noticed I created my wireframe with a lot less interactivity.
 This developed as the project developed as it allows me to show off my JavaScript more.